-But because I cannot be trusted to hold myself accountable, I decided to make it public.
+Because I cannot be trusted to hold myself accountable, I’ve decided to make this challenge public.
 In the widget below you will see my progress as I (slowly) make my way through each book.
 I will be using GoodReads to track my progress.
 If you are a member & are looking for a new reading buddy click HERE to add me as a friend.
 I’m always interested in a good book recommendation.

 The No-Spend Challenge Guide by Jen Smith